pombredanne/scsc/README.md

 ### Browser setup

 1. Use `privoxy.scsc:8118` as the HTTP proxy in your browser to access .i2p and .onion sites.

+*Note*: SCSC intentionally doesn't provide a setting to use Tor for everything.
+For privacy, use the Tor Browser Bundle on your local machine.

 ## TODO